charles-uno/Bloodlines/03_player_characters.md

 A PC's description is used to eyeball the sorts of equipment a PC carries.
 There is no formal handling of items or currency in Bloodlines.
 If the PCs find themselves wanting lockpicks, a spyglass, some rope, or a disguise kit, they'll need to assess whether it would make sense for any of them to be carrying such a thing.

-**Additionally, the GM the description into account when determining how difficult an action would be for the PC.
-A PC with experience **doing X** might be called to make a Significant roll to **Y** instead of an Incredible one.**

-(I don't like this. -Charles)

 Players have complete freedom over their PCs' descriptions.
 They may update them at any time in order to note important or unusual items, new relationships with NPCs, and so on.

 ## Bloodline Scores